glenliu/glenliu.github.io/finance/cfa/level3/SS13-14 EQP.md

 ## a describe elements of a manager’s investment philosophy that influence the portfolio construction process;

 The three main building blocks of active return (excess return above a benchmark) for an active equity manager are:
-- Active rewarded ***factor (beta) weightings*** (taking exposures that differ from the benchmark).
+- Active rewarded ***factor (β) weightings*** (taking exposures that differ from the benchmark).
 Factor exposures include market, size, value, momentum, liquidity, et cetera.
-- Alpha skills— ***factor timing*** timing rewarded and unrewarded factors, sectors, and securities.
+- α skills— ***factor timing*** timing rewarded and unrewarded factors, sectors, and securities.
 This primarily generates excess return through ***identifying mispricings***.
 - Position sizing—large positions affect all three sources of active returns, but will primarily generate high idiosyncratic risk (good/bad luck).
-It may be a required part of a concentrated manager’s alpha-generating strategy
+It may be a required part of a concentrated manager’s α-generating strategy

 Active return =Return from factor tilts + Security selection

 RA=∑(βpk−βbk)×Fk+(α+ε)
 
-- The alpha (α) is the active return of the portfolio
+- The α (α) is the active return of the portfolio
 - ε is the idiosyncratic return (noise/luck), resulting from a random shock.

 A manager’s choices with respect to portfolio concentration are a function of his beliefs regarding the nature of his investment skill.